AirbusCyber/grap/README.md

 - `sudo make install` will install grap into /usr/local/bin/

 ## Options
-Compilation options are chosen with cmake (`cmake -DTOOLS=0 ../src` or `cmake -DNOSECCOMP=1 ../src` for instance):
+Compilation options are chosen with cmake (`cmake -DNOSECCOMP=1 ../src` for instance):

 - TOOLS: build tools (grap-match, todot and test binaries), default
 - PYTHON_BINDING: build python bindings, default
 - NOSECCOMP: disable support of the grap-match binary for privilege drop through seccomp, not default

-Note that grap-match's use of seccomp restricts the number of system calls available to the binary for security purposes.
+On GNU/Linux grap-match's use of seccomp restricts the number of system calls available to the binary for security purposes.
-In particular the "open" syscall is unavailable after the initial argument parsing.
+In particular the "open" syscall is mostly unavailable after the initial argument parsing.
-You may want to disable this feature if it generates the "Bad system call" error but will lose the security provided.
+You may want to disable this feature if it generates the "Bad system call" or other errors but will lose the security provided.

+Note that seccomp is only enabled within the `grap-match` binary and its wrapper (grap and grap.py scripts), and *not* within the bindings.

 # Usage
 The tool can be launched by using the following command: